 A pen, paper and a vacant stare at the board have been part of the student’s inventory for centuries.
 If you’re anything like what I was in school, you’ll find note-taking can be far from intuitive.
 I was constantly trying to find an approach that was the most efficient, clear and – as you can imagine – quick.

-The purpose of note-taking isn’t to write down everything going on in a lesson but rather to summarise, simplify and/or re-organise the information so that it can be used for recall at a later date.
+The purpose of note-taking isn’t to write down everything going on in a lesson, but rather to summarise, simplify and/or re-organise the information so that it can be used for recall at a later date.
 We’ve all seen someone speed-write reams and reams of “notes,” detailed enough to show the teacher’s breathing pattern – you don’t want to become one of those people, right?

-I don’t think I can come up with a more popular and surefire way to produce good-quality notes.
+I don’t think I can come up with a more popular and sure-fire way to produce good-quality notes.
 Mind-mapping is an old friend of mine, a loyal companion dating way back to the days of primary school.
-It’s been there for me through not only organising all those different genetic engineering case studies in Biology A2 but also through analysing Shakespeare in English.
+It’s been there for me through not only organising all those different genetic engineering case studies in Biology A2, but also through analysing Shakespeare in English.

 What I love about mind-mapping is that you can do as little or as much with it as you want.
-Whether it’s gonna be a simple, black pen, text-only job or a multi-colour, pictorial extravaganza that would give the best of art students a run for their money, mind-mapping will deliver.
+Whether it’s going to be a simple, black pen, text-only job or a multi-colour, pictorial extravaganza that would give the best of art students a run for their money, mind-mapping will deliver.
 And you can very easily keep going back to a mind map to build upon it.

 The Cornell Method

 This is one of the more academic methods by which a lot of people serious about studying swear by.
 I remember teachers going on and on about this method in workshops at school like it was a sacred key to success, but I never actually used it until I entered my first year of university – and boy, do I wish I’d done so sooner.